zavolanlab/htsinfer/README.md

                         most frequent adapter in order for the former to be considered as the library's 3'-end adapter (default: 2) --library-source-min-match-percentage FLOAT
-                        Minimum percentage of reads that are consistent with a given source in order for it to be considered as the to be considered the library's source.
+                        minimum percentage of reads that are consistent with a given source in order for it to be considered as the to be considered the library's source.
   --library-source-min-frequency-ratio FLOAT
-                        Minimum frequency ratio between the first and second most frequent source in order for the former to be considered the library's source.
+                        minimum frequency ratio between the first and second most frequent source in order for the former to be considered the library's source.
+  --library-type-max-distance INT
+                        upper limit on the difference in the reference sequence coordinates between the two mates to be considered as coming from a single fragment. (default: 1000) --library-type-mates-cutoff FLOAT
+                        minimum fraction of mates that can be mapped to compatible loci and are considered concordant pairs / all mates.
+			(default: 0.95)
   --read-orientation-min-mapped-reads INT
                         minimum number of mapped reads for deeming the read orientation result reliable (default: 20)